pathakbinit/bitcoinpriceSpringBoot/README.md

 # Bitcoin Statistics Application

 This application provides users some published API for getting AVERAGE, MEDIAN, HIGHEST bitcoin price for last X minutes.
-There are thre APIs present in the application:
+There are four APIs present in the application:
 1) "/average/{time}" -> this api gives average of bitcoin price for last X minutes
 2) "/median/{time}"  -> this api gives median of bitcoin price for last X minutes
 3) "/highest/{time}" -> this api gives highest price or peek price value in last X minutes
+4) "/price/{time}"  -> this api gives bitcoin prices for every 1 minute interval

 Application Design: